KDE/digikam-doc/README.md

     ├── introduction.rst
     └── quick_start.rst
 ```
+### The ReStructuredText Format

+ReStructuredText is a simple file format for textual data used primarily in the Python programming language
+community for technical documentation.
+It can be edited with a simple Text Editor application as **Kate**
+featuring syntax highlighting help help documentation writers.

+ReStructuredText is part of the Docutils project of the Python Documentation Special Interest Group,
+aimed at creating a set of tools for Python.
+Docutils can extract comments and information from Python programs,
+and format them into various forms of program documentation.

+ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing
+software such as Docutils, and easily readable by human programmers who are reading and writing Python source code.

-A good place to learn ReStructuredText format used in this documentation, it's recommend to read [this quick-start](https://docutils.sourceforge.io/docs/user/rst/quickstart.html).
+A good place to learn **ReStructuredText** format used in this documentation, it's recommend to read [this quick-start](https://docutils.sourceforge.io/docs/user/rst/quickstart.html).

 ### Contribute Workflow